- “Whether you think You Can or Think You Can’t, You’re Right.”

 After completing almost four years in Dubai and two promotions in my first job in Corporate Finance with extensive exposure to international Financing and sourcing, I was looking for my next move.

-I wanted to work with large financial companies like MNC Banks, International NBFCs, etc and that is when I found an opportunity in India in Finance Planning & Analysis in the 2nd largest bank of the US!
+I wanted to work with large financial companies like MNC Banks, International NBFCs, and that is when I found an opportunity in India in Finance Planning & Analysis in the 2nd largest bank in the US!

 How you can respond when you face a differently-abled person?